jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-seb-zito-on.md

 title: SEB ZITO on the World Cup & drug policy
 date: 2017-05-31T14:24:45.000Z
 description: >-
-  We caught up with the FUSE resident & Seven Dials Boss before he blows out the candles at Canvas Events' 3rd Bday.
+  As he gets set for Canvas Events' 3rd Birthday party, the FUSE London veteran joined us for a little Q & A.
 featuredImage: /img/seb-zito.jpg
 ---
 _Moving into the final leg of his Australia tour, the FUSE London resident dropped by [Rave Reviewz](http://www.ravereviewz.net) to discuss his label, road-testing new music and England's chances in the World Cup._